Towards Fast, Adaptive, and Hardware-Assisted User-Space Scheduling

-When using lower preemption intervals of 10us (middle), we achieve a dramatic reduction of the LC average latency down to 3us -- $5\times$ lower than when running without LibPreemptible, however the latency penalty for the BE job is relatively higher.
+When using lower preemption intervals of 10~us (middle), we achieve a reduction of the LC average latency down to 3~us -- $5\times$ lower than when running without LibPreemptible, however the latency penalty for the BE job is relatively higher.
 While complete avoidance of the latency penalty of the BE job is impossible due to preemptions, the overhead can be reduced when the load is low by setting the preemption interval to a higher value during these periods.
 Figure~\ref{fig:co_loc_2} (right) shows performance with our adaptive time quantum scheduler.
-The average latency of the LC job remain low during the time of the experiment ($3.75\times$ lower than the non-preemptive baseline), and the performance penalty of the BE job stays low, when the load is also low.
+The average latency of the LC job remain low during the time of the experiment, while the negative impact on the BE jobs during periods of low load is minimized.
 These results justify the need for adaptive, low-overhead preemption when the workload is spiky, and showcase the corresponding scheduler that can be build with LibPreemptible.